Thank you for subscribing

 If you’re travelling from Melbourne to Sydney (or vice versa), Tarcutta is roughly the middle point.

-Given its geographic equidistance from both cities, the town has historically been used as a stop for truck drivers and is home to the National Truck Driver Memorial.
+Given its geographic equidistance from both cities, the town has historically been used as a rest stop for truck drivers and is home to the National Truck Driver Memorial.

 The town used to be busier prior to the 2011 bypass, but weary travellers can still get a great cup of coffee plus sandwiches, sweets, and light meals from Coffee @ Joe’s.